Alecrim/AlecrimAsyncKit/README.md

 If you need this functionality right now you can use version 3.x of **AlecrimAsyncKit**.

-Observers and conditions may be implemented in a future release or as a separated framework.
+Observers and conditions may be reimplemented in a future release or as a separated framework.
 No guarantees, though.

 ## Contribute
 If you have any problems or need more information, please open an issue using the provided GitHub link.